Main menu:

 The congregation hurries to be in before the bell;

-You may see them making short-cuts over many a ditch and gate
+You may see them making short-

 For woe unto the stragglers that he catches coming late!